MMC Ventures EIS Fund

 MMC first invested in 2012 when TotD had one regional depot and 7 vans.
 Since that investment TotD has seen strong year-on-year sales growth; it now has 8 regional hubs and covers 85% of the UK.

-MMC’s most recent investment in the firm was as part of a £10.5m funding round in January 2017, with Halfords plc providing £8m of this to acquire a minority stake.
+MMC invested in the firm as part of a £10.5m funding round in January 2017, with Halfords plc providing £8m of this to acquire a minority stake.